bytebutcher/decoder-plus-plus/README.md

 class Plugin(DecoderPlugin):
     """
-    Possible plugins are DecoderPlugin, EncoderPlugin, HasherPlugin or ScriptPlugin.
+    Possible plugins are DecoderPlugin, EncoderPlugin, HasherPlugin, ScriptPlugin or IdentifyPlugin.
     See AbstractPlugin or it's implementations for more information.
     """